 “Every child is an artist.
 The problem is how to remain an artist once he grows up.”
 Picasso.

-As Lady Boomers our lives have been a linear progression of education, work, babies, minivans, college tuition, and caretaking.
+Our lives have been a linear sequence of education, work, babies, minivans, college tuition, and care-taking.
 There is no question the joy imbued in these stages is irreplaceable.
 But somewhere in this process it’s easy to lose parts of ourselves.
 We begin turning beige as color and joy seep away due to endless responsibilities and obligations.
 What about applying our overdeveloped sense of work ethic to discovering our own colorful spirits?
 I have just the prescription for curing beigedom….It’s called creativity.

-So, if you don’t view yourself as creative per se but recognize some validity in the concept, how do you go about cultivating this quality?
+So, if you don’t view yourself as creative per se but recognize some merit in the concept, how do you go about cultivating this quality?
 My suggestion is..try “exercising your creative muscles”.

 Exercising your creative muscles can be accomplished in a variety of ways, some of which include….